Adobe Photoshop Creative Suite goes to the Cloud…

 - The current Rand Dollar exchange rates will influence the cost to such an extent that it will be too costly for South-Africans to convert to the new system.

-- Users from developing countries that are without internet or have a slow connection might never be able to convert to this shift, due to the lack of infrastructure for an internet based “workstation”.
+- Users from developing countries that are without the internet or have a slow connection might never be able to convert to this shift, due to the lack of infrastructure for an internet based “workstation”.

 - Others feel threatened by the fact that software companies own your information and will be another breach in users’ privacy.